An Electric Pickup Truck Brings New Energy To Lordstown, Ohio

 When the General Motors plant in Lordstown, Ohio, went dark last year, it was a familiar story for the region.
 Yet another manufacturing powerhouse — a pillar of the local economy and a rare source of good jobs — was shutting down.

 But the closure of the plant was not the end of the story.
-The factory was sold to Lordstown Motors, a start-up building an electric pickup truck that's scheduled to be unveiled on Thursday.
+The factory was sold to Lordstown Motors, a startup building an electric pickup truck that's scheduled to be unveiled on Thursday.

-And now Lordstown is a symbol of the industry-wide shift toward electric vehicles — and northeast Ohio's hopes for a battery-powered economic revival.
+And now Lordstown is a symbol of the industrywide shift toward electric vehicles — and northeast Ohio's hopes for a battery-powered economic revival.

 Steve Burns, the CEO of Lordstown Motors, says the company has ambitious plans to eventually hire thousands of people back to the plant.
 But one of the selling points of electric vehicles — their simplicity — also means they require fewer human hands to assemble them.